reginawang99/hoot/README.md

 1. logging stats ✓
 1. Multiple sources of truth in Header (query) and Sidebar (section)
 1. Honestly just refactor the entire frontend to look like meow
+1. Unit testing for front end functions and backend
+1. frontend confusing variable and function names
+1. test that url stuff works ?query=125!@#$%^&()

 ## Small things
 1. Improve docker file